shadangi54/ecommerce-microservices/README.md

 A comprehensive microservices-based e-commerce platform built with **Spring Boot**, featuring automatic inventory management, order processing, and real-time notifications through **Apache Kafka**.
 The system demonstrates enterprise-level patterns including **Feign Client** integration, **distributed caching**, and **event-driven architecture**.

+> ⚠️ **SECURITY NOTICE**: Security is currently disabled in this version of the application.
+All OAuth2/JWT security has been commented out to facilitate easier testing and development.
+For production use, please re-enable security features.

 ## 🏗️ Architecture Overview

 ```mermaid